adamcogen/lissajous/README.md

 ## Features

-* Save parameters to, an load from, JSON files
+* Save parameters to, and load from, JSON files
 * Export drawings as PNGs
 * Generate drawings in realtime, adding one point at a time, starting from the beginning or choosing a later starting point
 * Show or hide x and y axes